Chapter 1: Color Management

 A Plea for Precise Terminology.

-So it might a bit of a mind-bender but what we see on our displays, the actual light they emit, is… “Linear” !
-Or better put “Display-Linear“, since the encoding and the decoding of our images are supposed to cancel each other out.
+So it might a bit of a mind-bender but what we see on our displays, the actual light they emit, is… “linear” !
+Or better put “display-linear” since the encoding and the decoding of our images are supposed to be a no-operation !

 Example of scene-linear rendering space

-The following example is using a sRGB OETF with no LUT, like most rendering softwares offer by default.
+The following example is using a sRGB OETF with no LUT.
 We will see why this is pretty much wrong.
-I have done a couple of really simple renders where I use mid-gray shaders to illustrate a scene-linear workflow :
+I have done a couple of really simple renders where I use mid-gray shaders to illustrate a scene-linear workflow:

 010_colorManagement_260_linear_workflow_FHD